Sitecore-Community/Sitecore.Speak.Guidance/component.md

 When you create components for your Business Application or an entire component library, you should always use the same structure as the BCL structure.

-Do not forget, if you create a business application, this structure needs to be placed under the **Common** folder.
+Do not forget, if you create a business application, this structure needs to be placed under the **Settings** folder.

 **Please follow to the [component structure guideline](componentStructure.md) for more information**